Peripheral Artery Disease (PAD)

-The highly skilled surgeons at the Jefferson Vascular Center can perform minimally invasive procedures known as endovascular revascularization to treat this disease.
+The highly skilled surgeons at Jefferson Health can perform minimally invasive procedures known as endovascular revascularization to treat this disease.

 A decade ago, lower extremity PAD was mainly treated by long, open bypass surgery to restore blood flow.
 More recently, thanks to the introduction and improvement of surgical devices such as specialized catheters, angioplasty balloons, and stents, lower extremity PAD symptoms can be relieved through a procedure called endovascular revascularization via a small incision in the groin.

 If left untreated, lower extremity PAD may lead to amputation.
 In addition, patients who have PAD are at higher risk of heart attack and stroke.
 If you are experiencing any of the following symptoms of PAD, you should see your doctor as soon as possible:

 - pain or cramps in your legs while walking,